TickleThePanda/carpe-dm/src/plans/unbound.md

 Here the characters have a whole range of options for finding out where the tomb is:
- - merchants will point the characters towards March, the bar–keep at *The Dragon's Claw* which is <q>just up the road — the bar–keep there talks about mad things like this</q>, if they're convinced by the characters
+ - merchants will point the characters towards March, the bar–keep at *The Dragon's Claw* which is ‘just up the road — the bar–keep there talks about mad things like this’, if they're convinced by the characters
  - guards will point the characters towards the scholar, Ret, who works in the castle library, if they're convinced by the characters